 HOLD FOR ARRIVAL

-The fall semester meal plan begins with brunch on Saturday, August 23.
+The fall semester meal plan begins with brunch Saturday, August 19, 2017.

 Room and Board Payment

 Semester room and board payments are due with tuition and fees on the first day of class.
 Paying online via Campus Connection using E-check is the fastest and most reliable method of payment at UND.
-Contact Student Account Services at (701) 777-3911 if you have questions.
+Contact Student Account Services at 701.777.3911 with questions.

 Student ID Card - U Card